juliankrispel/react-rocket/site/content/post/turn-your-hocs-into-render-prop-components.md

 </MediaQuery>
 ```

-Ok so what's happening here.
-As you can see we have a react expression inside our MediaQuery component, this contains a function, which gets passed an boolean argument.
-This is great stuff because both of our 2 problems are defeated:
+Okay so what's happening here.
+As you can see we have an expression inside our `MediaQuery` component, containing a function.
+Just by looking at it you can see that this defeats 3 of our problems:

-1. Since the state you're using from your higher order components is clearly exposed, you don't have search for this information anymore.
+1. The state that the component is responsible for is clearly exposed.
-2. There's a lower likelihood of prop collision (except between the edges of the hoc's themselves).
+2. The likelihood of prop collision is much lower (except between the edges of the hoc's themselves).
-3. Although we still have to configure our hoc's statically, we're not confided to the edge of components anymore.
+3. Place your component anywhere: Although we still have to configure our hoc's statically, we're not confided to the edge of components anymore.
 We can use them anywhere within our render methods.

+__By the way__ this pattern is actually quite old.
+Here's an example of [render props](https://gist.github.com/gaearon/b0c060edf413fe23db0a#gistcomment-1410409) from March 2015 by none other then [Dan Abramov](https://twitter.com/dan_abramov), weeks before the first commit of [redux](https://github.com/reactjs/redux) was pushed to github.

-### Turning your HOC into a Component with a render prop in one line
+### Upgrading your HOC into a Component with a render prop with one line of code

 But what if you have a code-base full of higher order components, you can't just ditch everything right?